Comprehensive characterization of an apparatus for cold electromagnetic dysprosium dipoles: Experimental procedures and system characterization

-During the last ramp we have the option to reshape the cloud by including in the evaporation either a vertical 772-nm beam ($\diameter$ 150$\mu$m), or two orthogonal horizontal 1053-nm dipole traps ($\diameter$100$\mu$m each) that coincide with the X$^{\prime}$Y$^{\prime}$ coordinate system (Fig. \ref{transport_cross_section}).
-The horizontal traps can be turned in real time into lattice beams later in the experimental sequence (detailed below).
+During the last ramp we have the option to reshape the cloud by including in the evaporation either a vertical broadband 770-nm beam ($\diameter 150~\mu$m), or two orthogonal horizontal 1053-nm dipole traps ($x\times z~\diameter=300\times 70~\mu$m$^2$ each) that coincide with the x$^{\prime}$y$^{\prime}$ coordinate system (Fig.~\ref{transport_cross_section}).
+The horizontal traps can be turned into lattice beams later in the experimental sequence (detailed below).
 The automatic tuning of the aspect ratio of the tweezers completes the full control over all the trap frequencies.
-The 772-nm dipole trap goes in the positive $z$-direction through the QGM, instead of the more natural choice to propagate the beam in the negative $z$-direction.
-This is due to an undesired lattice formation from the non-perfect AR coating of the front face of the QGM prevents, which prevents proper evaporation.
+The broadband 770-nm dipole trap goes in the negative $z$-direction through the CAM.
+The undesired lattice formation from imperfect AR coatings of the CAM optical surfaces is evaded by the short coherence length $l_c=2ln2\lambda_{770}^2/\pi\Delta\lambda_{770}=29~\mu$m of this laser source relative to the distance between the cloud and these surfaces.